TruongBaoTran810/truongbaotran810.github.io/index.md

 [![Report](https://img.shields.io/badge/PDF-Report-red?logo=PDF)](https://github.com/TruongBaoTran810/Documents/blob/main/RFM_Analysis_by_PySpark-Final.pdf)

 <div style="text-align: justify">
-Specifically, using K-means clustering method to divide customer groups based on three factors in RFM method.
+Using K-means clustering method to divide customer groups based on three factors in RFM method.
 Each customer segment is now considered a cluster in K-means. <br>
 <br> Stage 1 collects from the input data a dataset, then explores and preprocesses the data.
 Then from the necessary attributes from the data set to calculate three important values: Recency, Frequency, Monetary and finally complete the data according to RFM model.
 Stage 2 is the last stage and also the most complex stage.
 At this stage, the appropriate methods and models will be selected to solve the input data normalization and implemented the K-Means clustering method to segment customers.
 From there, giving analysis results, customer group decisions based on K-Means clustering results have been visualized through graphs. <br>
 </div>